Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 8. Classes And Schools

-Brazilian Jiu-Jitsu is possibly one of the fastest-growing combat sports in the world, with BJJ schools popping up in every town [2].
+Brazilian Jiu-Jitsu is possibly one of the fastest-growing combat sports in the world, with BJJ schools popping up in every town, as per reports by the United States Judo Federation [1].

 Judo is probably a more established sport, and you’ll have no problem finding a training class to best suit any student age group.

-I have a few clients who have become students in both to practice the techniques and see which fighting sessions best suit their interest.
+I have a few clients who have become students in both to practice the techniques and see which fighting sessions best suit their interests.

 9. Popularity